deepchecks/deepchecks/docs/source/user-guide/nlp/supported_tasks.rst

-    For multilabel tasks, in order for deepchecks to use string names for the different classes (rather than just noting the classes id in the label matrix) you may pass a list of the class names to the ``classes`` argument of the :class:`TextData <text_data.TextData>` constructor method.
+    For multilabel tasks, in order for deepchecks to use string names for the different classes (rather than just noting the classes id in the label matrix) you may pass a list of the class names to the ``classes`` argument of the :class:`TextData <deepchecks.nlp.TextData>` constructor method.
 This list of names, having the same length as the number of rows in the label matrix, will be used to name the multilabel classes throughout deepchecks.

 Prediction Format
 ~~~~~~~~~~~~~~~~~